 America would not be what it is today if it wasn't for the railroad.
 As the first large means of transportation from one side of the country to the other, trains have always had an important part in American society.
 It boosted the industrial revolution in the early 1800s, sped up the mail service astronomically, and in the 1940s, was the main transportation method for sending WWII soldiers to the coasts to fight in the Pacific Theater and European Theater.

+Once the war ended, train companies saw their passenger count plummet.
+More people were using their own automobiles to explore the country as well as take vacations to far off places using airplanes.
 While the railroad industry has changed significantly in the past few decades, some train companies are bringing back the thrill of riding on a luxurious train.
-And one of them even serves up bourbon and dinner in a stylish 1940s railcar.
+For over 30 years, the R.J.
+Corman Railroad Company has been serving up bourbon and dinner in a stylish 1940s railcar.

 Step back in time on My Old Kentucky Dinner Train.
 Located in Bardstown, the bourbon capital of the world, My Old Kentucky Dinner Train brings guests back to the time when train travel was leisurely and train riders would dress for dinner in the dining cars.